 While we utterly adored Anjelica Houston in the role of Morticia in the 1991 classic outing of The Addams Family, we also thoroughly enjoyed the updated 2019 CGI reimagining too.
 Watch them both and decide for yourselves which version of this kooky, creepy family is the best.

 Fangtastic for the littlest Halloween fans, this Netflix number educates preschoolers on how Halloween scares are mostly make-believe.
 Super Monsters Save Halloween helps make the whole celebration seem way less frightening for small tots, which in turn means less chance of nightmares and sleepless nights for the whole fam!

 Oscar-nominated The Corpse Bride is a 2005 movie that follows a young man who accidentally marries a ghost, and, in true Tim Burton trademark, macabre style, is a visually cool, spooky film fest that everyone will love.

-Scoob! is a brand new, fun-packed movie for a new generation of meddling kids, and Mystery Incorporated are back to foil a plot set to unleash the ghost dog Cerberus upon the world.
+Scoob! is a fun-packed movie for a new generation of meddling kids, and Mystery Incorporated are back to foil a plot set to unleash the ghost dog Cerberus upon the world.

 18. The Mummy

 One that older tweens and teens will definitely get wrapped up in, the 1999 version of The Mummy is full of evil curses, icky looking mummies and the odd missing eyeball in an Egyptian adventure packed with fun.
 The 2017 Tom Cruise version?
 Not so much.